Bionif92/Cursos-de-Programacion/React/React.md

   );
 }
 ````
+See project 4 to understand it more how to use it

 With this, you dont have to write the (prevState => ....) function everytime, you will have the state updated

 Can use Reducer without Context